kylvng/FlashCards/README.md

 Submitted by: **Kyle Vong**

 This web app: **Prompts the user to quiz themselves on various brain teasers.
-Now, we customized the app so the user guess the answer and receive feedback.
+Now, we customized the app so the user can guess the answer and receive feedback.
 They also can browse back and forth between the flashcards and shuffle the order.**

 Time spent: **3 hours** hours spent in total